Couverture de Tonight We Bombed The U.S. Capitol

 Acheter pour 13,82 €

-By the end of the 1970s, many radicals had called it quits, but six veteran women extremists came together to finish the fight.
-These women had spent their entire adult lives embroiled in political struggles: protesting the Vietnam War, fighting for Black and Native American liberation, and confronting US imperialism.
-They created a new organization to wage their war: The May 19th Communist Organization, or “M19”, a name derived from the birthday shared by Malcolm X and Ho Chi Minh, two of their revolutionary idols.
-Together, these six women carried out some of the most daring operations in the history of domestic terrorism - from prison breakouts and murderous armed robberies, to a bombing campaign that wreaked havoc on the nation’s capital.
-Three decades later, M19’s actions and shocking tactics still reverberate for many reasons, but one truly sets them apart: unlike any other American terrorist group before or since, M19 was created and led by women.
+Together, they formed the May 19th Communist Organization, or “M19,” a name derived from the birthday shared by Malcolm X and Ho Chi Minh, two of their revolutionary idols.
+Together, these six women carried out some of the most shocking operations in the history of domestic terrorism—from prison breakouts and murderous armed robberies to a bombing campaign that wreaked havoc on the nation’s capital, its military installations, and New York City.

-Amériques Femmes Guerre et crises Liberté et sécurité Politique et gouvernement Sciences politiques Sciences sociales États-Unis
+Amériques Femmes Guerre et crises Liberté et sécurité Politique et gouvernement Sciences sociales États-Unis

 Les membres Amazon Prime bénéficient automatiquement de 2 livres audio offerts chez Audible.